-Depot Park in Issaquah is a true train lover's dream.
-Not only are all the play structures train-themed, but the park itself is adjacent to a train museum.
-If you happen to visit during a summer weekend, you can even take a ride on a real old-fashioned trolley — Daniel Tiger fans will love it!
+Depot Park in Issaquah is a true train lover’s dream.
+Not only are all the play structures train-themed, but the park itself is right next to a train museum!
+For a special occasion, you could hop on a real train for a family excursion.

 Depot Park is one of my family’s favorite Eastside parks.
 The playground is an underrated gem for parents and kids alike.
 Among the perks for parents: There’s a decent amount of parking, and it’s located right in downtown Issaquah, so you are just a short walk away from great places to eat and drink.

 One thing I particularly love about this playground is that it’s surrounded by trees.
 In the summer we get some nice shade while the kids play.
 In the fall, it’s a perfect place to kick crunchy autumn leaves.
 And in the spring it’s a glorious place to be.
 In the winter, well… the leaves are gone, but at least you are super close to a hot cup of coffee.

 As for the playground itself, it’s got everything you need for all ages.
 My kids are a little risk-averse, so it’s the perfect safe place to experiment.